GoogleCloudPlatform/community/tutorials/appengine-fantasm/index.md

 hours or even days.
 Because of this fact, workflows must also be resilient and lightweight.

-Google App Engine is an excellent platform and provides APIs that are the building blocks for a wide array of applications.
+Google App Engine provides APIs that are the building blocks for a wide array of applications.
 One API in particular, [Task Queue API][task_queue], provides mechanisms to queue work which allows a workflow to be separated into discrete steps.
 Additionally, the Task Queue API